Pmcslarrow/Pmcslarrow.github.io/portfolio/content/projects/3_contrast_stretching.md

 ---
 title: "High-Performance Image Processing via Parallel Contrast Stretching"
 description: "Built with MPI in C++"
-date: 2024-05-01
+date: 2025-03-01
 tags: ["c++", "mpi", "hpc", "parallel"]
 weight: 1
 ---

 ## Note to reader

-*I do not include large code snippets as this was an assignment for my parallel computing course at Northwestern and I don't want future students copying it.
+_I do not include large code snippets as this was an assignment for my parallel computing course at Northwestern and I don't want future students copying it.
 It exists in a private repo of mine containing my school assignments.
-I will try to do my best to illustrate the work I did with fewer code examples*
+I will try to do my best to illustrate the work I did with fewer code examples_

 ## Github Link

 - Private url

 ## Overview